 What is a Community Health Center?

-As a Community Health Center, The Wright Center for Community Health falls under the national Federally Qualified Health Center umbrella as a Federally Qualified Health Center Look-Alike (FQLA).
-A hallmark of Community Health Centers and FQLAs is strong care coordination to deliver high-quality healthcare at a lower cost.
+The Wright Center for Community Health falls under the national Federally Qualified Health Center umbrella as a Federally Qualified Health Center Look-Alike (FQLA).

 How do Community Health Centers operate?

-We overcome geographic, cultural, linguistic and other barriers to care by delivering coordinated and comprehensive primary and preventive services.
-This care reduces health disparities by emphasizing care management of patients with multiple healthcare needs and the use of key quality improvement practices, including health information technology.
+We overcome barriers to care by delivering coordinated and comprehensive primary and preventive services, including integrated medical, dental, and behavioral health care, as well as community-based addiction treatment and recovery services.
+Our approach improves access by emphasizing care management of patients with multiple health care needs and the use of key quality improvement practices, including health information technology.

 Who do Community Health Centers serve?

-The Wright Center is a community-based organization that offers essential primary and preventive care services to populations with limited access to health care.
-Services available range from basic doctor’s visits, immunizations, health screenings, dental and behavioral health and recovery services.
+The Wright Center for Community Health is a community-owned and patient-governed organization that offers essential primary and preventive care services to everyone, especially populations and communities with limited access to health care.
+Our services range from basic doctor’s visits, immunizations, and health screenings to dental, behavioral health, and addiction treatment and recovery services.